 Average connection time 25 secs

-* Iodine contributes to contributes to normal cognitive function.
+*Iodine contributes to normal cognitive function.

 Please note that the labelling on this product is provided in English as a minimum.
 French, Italian, German, Spanish, Danish, Swedish and Finnish may also be present on a product by product basis.